 Robert Zorn’s Research and Book Cemetery John Inspire Creation of PBS NOVA Documentary “Who Killed Lindbergh’s Baby?”
-(Airing January 30, 2013, at 9 pm EST)

 In 2011, Robert Zorn met with legendary FBI profiler John Douglas and filmmaker/author Mark Olshaker.
 Douglas and Olshaker had concluded that Bruno Hauptmann, who went to the electric chair for the murder of the Lindbergh baby, may have been recruited into the kidnapping plot by someone in the German-American community.
 Zorn presented them with evidence to support his theory that his late father’s former South Bronx neighbor John Knoll – a German immigrant completely unknown to history – led the kidnapping plot and recruited Hauptmann into his scheme.